Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 It was interesting stuff, even if Lauren was finding it kinda dull and seemed more interested in how much he looked at the friendly tour guide.

 The tour guide, of course, was just doing her job.
 "Ping Tom memorial park began life as a thirty-two acre rail yard, which was purchased by the Chinese-American Development Corporation in nineteen eighty-nine, and expanded in ‘ninety-one.
-It opened to the public in October of ‘ninety-nine…"
+It opened to the public in October of ‘ninety-nine..."

 Lauren had a jealous streak that Austin found endearing, really.
 She didn’t have to worry about him, but it was cute that she did.
 He reassured her with an arm around her waist, but kept listening.
-A while back he mighta found the history lesson dull too, but lately…
+A while back he mighta found the history lesson dull too, but lately...

 He had to admit, the jump complex was a hell of a thing.
 Some architect had had fun trying to make big industrial square boxes look kinda-sorta interesting, and had even succeeded.
 The "jump sheds" weren’t just cubes of aluminum siding, they were elegant curved things that gleamed on a sunny day.

 ...Not a whole lot anyone could do to pretty up the rail tracks running in and out of ‘em, though.
 But the trees did help.

-"...north of the St. Charles Airline Bridge was left undeveloped until the Franklin frontier initiative and the Interstellar Trade Act created a demand for a major jump array complex, and this land was deemed perfect for the role…"
+"...north of the St. Charles Airline Bridge was left undeveloped until the Franklin frontier initiative and the Interstellar Trade Act created a demand for a major jump array complex, and this land was deemed perfect for the role..."

 Pretty cool.
 Austin had a pretty good view of the inside of one of the sheds as it worked to offload an incoming shipment from Franklin.
 There was already a long train of freight cars snaking out of the shed’s mouth, hooked up to a pair of locomotives.
 Through the shed’s glass wall, he could see the next plate in the huge multi-level mechanism crawling slowly down to ground level so the next few dozen cars could be rolled off and hooked up.